With all the glitz and glamour associated with New York City, it can be hard to keep expectations in check when considering a move to the Big Apple.

 + PRO: A global cultural capital

 New York City has an almost legendary status as a cultural goldmine.
-From cultural marvels like Broadway and the Met to famous landmarks like the Statue of Liberty and the Empire State Building, there’s an endless array of things to see and do in New York City.
-And unlike tourists, expats living in the city will have much more time to take in everything the city has to offer – which is a lot, to put it mildly.
+From cultural marvels such as Broadway and the Met to famous landmarks like the Statue of Liberty and the Empire State Building, there’s an endless array of things to see and do in New York City.
+And unlike tourists, expats living in the city will have much more time to take in everything the city has to offer.

 Accommodation in New York City